-We intend to enter into the 2012 Tax Sharing Agreement with Tyco and Tyco Flow Control that will govern the respective rights, responsibilities and obligations of Tyco, Tyco Flow Control and us after the spin-off with respect to tax liabilities and benefits, tax attributes, tax contests and other tax matters regarding income taxes, other taxes and related tax returns.
+We intend to enter into the 2012 Tax Sharing Agreement with Tyco and Tyco Flow Control that will govern the respective rights, responsibilities and obligations of Tyco, Tyco Flow Control and us after the spin-offs with respect to tax liabilities and benefits, tax attributes, tax contests and other tax matters regarding income taxes, other taxes and related tax returns.
 Because certain of our subsidiaries are members of one of Tyco's U.S. consolidated groups, we have (and will continue to have following the spin-offs) several liability with Tyco to the IRS for the consolidated U.S. federal income taxes of such consolidated group relating to the taxable periods in which our subsidiaries were part of such consolidated group.
-We expect that the 2012 Tax Sharing Agreement will provide that ADT, Tyco and Tyco Flow Control will share (i) certain pre-Distribution income tax liabilities that arise from adjustments made by tax authorities to ADT's, Tyco's and Tyco Flow Control's U.S. and certain non-U.S. income tax returns, and (ii) payments required to be made by Tyco in respect to the 2007 Tax Sharing Agreement (collectively, "Shared Tax Liabilities").
+We expect that the 2012 Tax Sharing Agreement will provide that ADT, Tyco and Tyco Flow Control will share (i) certain pre-Distribution income tax liabilities that arise from adjustments made by tax authorities to ADT's, Tyco's and Tyco Flow Control's U.S. income tax returns, and (ii) payments required to be made by Tyco in respect to the 2007 Tax Sharing Agreement (collectively, "Shared Tax Liabilities").
 Tyco will be responsible for the first \$500 million of Shared Tax Liabilities.
-ADT and Tyco Flow Control will share 58% and 42%, respectively, of the next \$225 million of Shared Tax Liabilities.
-ADT, Tyco and Tyco Flow Control will share 52.5%, 27.5% and 20%, respectively, of Shared Tax Liabilities above \$725 million.
+ADT and Tyco Flow Control will share 58% and 42%, respectively, of the next \$225 million of Shared Tax Liabilities above \$725 million.

 In the event the Distributions or certain internal transactions undertaken in connection therewith were determined to be taxable as a result of actions taken after the Distribution by us, Tyco Flow Control or Tyco, the party responsible for such failure would be responsible for all taxes imposed on us, Tyco Flow Control or Tyco as a result thereof.
-Taxes resulting from the determination that the Distribution, the Tyco Flow Control Distribution or any internal transaction is taxable are referred to herein as "Distribution Taxes."
+Taxes resulting from the determination that the Distribution, the Tyco Flow Control Distribution or any internal transactions that were intended to be tax-free is taxable are referred to herein as "Distribution Taxes."
 If such failure is not the result of actions taken after the Distribution by us, Tyco Flow Control or Tyco, then we, Tyco Flow Control and Tyco would be responsible for any Distribution Taxes imposed on us, Tyco Flow Control or Tyco as a result of such determination in the same manner and in the same proportions as we share Shared Tax Liabilities.
 We will have sole responsibility for any income tax liability arising as a result of Tyco's acquisition of Broadview Security in May 2010, including any liability of Broadview Security under the tax sharing agreement between Broadview Security and The Brink's Company dated October 31, 2008 (collectively, the "Broadview Tax Liabilities").
-Costs and expenses associated with the management of Shared Tax Liabilities, Distribution Taxes and Broadview Tax Liabilities will generally be shared equally among the parties.
+Costs and expenses associated with the management of Shared Tax Liabilities, Distribution Taxes and Broadview Tax Liabilities will generally be shared 20% by Tyco Flow Control, 27.5% by ADT, and 52.5% by Tyco.
 We are responsible for all of our own taxes that are not shared pursuant to the 2012 Tax Sharing Agreement's sharing formulae.
 Tyco and Tyco Flow Control are responsible for their tax liabilities that are not subject to the 2012 Tax Sharing Agreement's sharing formulae.